India's TCS expects to stay ahead of industry export estimate

-BANGALORE (Reuters) - Tata Consultancy Services, India’s No. 1 software services exporter, expects to stay ahead of the industry export estimates, Chief Executive N Chandrasekaran told reporters on Thursday, after the company beat street expectations for the June quarter.
+BANGALORE, July 18 (Reuters) - Tata Consultancy Services , India’s No. 1 software services exporter, expects to stay ahead of the industry export estimates, Chief Executive N Chandrasekaran told reporters on Thursday, after the company beat street expectations for the June quarter.

 “We will grow above the upper end of the NASSCOM estimate,” Chandrasekaran said.